chstock/criskdiff/README.md

 <!-- badges: end -->

 # criskdiff
-Estimation and Inference for the Common Risk Difference in Stratified 2x2 Tables.
+Estimation and Inference for the Common Risk Difference from Stratified 2x2 Tables.